Quist1996/alx-system_engineering-devops/0x02-shell_redirections/README.md

 sort | uniq -u, script that takes a list of words as input and prints only words that appear exactly once.

-Input format: One line, one word
+Input format: One line, one word grep "root" /etc/passwd,Display lines containing the pattern “root” from the file /etc/passwd